 Above: The home’s original travertine bar, with dark oiled walnut barstools by Cherner.
-A multicolored 1965 painting hangs across from the piano, which is from Yamaha’s Conservatory Series and a rare find in white (most white pianos are of the quality intended for decoration rather than serious play).
+A multicolored 1965 painting hangs across from the piano, which is from Yamaha’s Conservatory Series and a rare find in white, as most white pianos are of the quality intended for decoration rather than serious play.

 Above: The kitchen, with Bertoia barstools at the travertine-clad counter.
-The hardware is vintage reproductions from the era.
+The hardware is vintage reproduction from the era.

-Above: The master bathroom, featuring the original sunken bath and finished with 2×2-inch tiles specially sourced by Krog to match those popular during the 1960s.
+Above: The primary bathroom, featuring the original sunken bath and finished with 2×2-inch tiles specially sourced by Krog to match those popular during the 1960s.

-He studied the design of the era with an intensity that led to sourcing period-specific (and rare) 2×2-inch porcelain tile for the kitchen and bathrooms.
-The home’s original travertine was retained on the bar and fireplace, and new terrazzo flooring befitting the era was incorporated throughout the home.
-The original carved front doors were retained, with the original handles restored and re-chromed, and a vintage ’60s doorbell was procured by way of eBay.
+He studied the design of the era with an intensity that led to sourcing period-specific—and rare—2×2-inch porcelain tile for the kitchen and bathrooms.
+The home’s original travertine was retained on the bar and fireplace, and new terrazzo flooring befitting the period was incorporated throughout the home.
+The ornately-carved original front double doors stayed, with the handles restored and re-chromed, and a vintage 1960s doorbell was procured by way of eBay.

 Above: The living room fireplace features the original travertine surround.